Providence, Warren and Bristol Railroad: Commuter rail proposals

-Before the line’s full abandonment, the Rhode Island Department of Transportation briefly considered restoring passenger service to the PW&B right-of-way as a state-subsidized commuter rail line within a 1981 transit study that evaluated options to realign the Northeast Corridor.
+Before the line's full abandonment, the Rhode Island Department of Transportation briefly considered restoring passenger service to the PW&B right-of-way as a state-subsidized commuter rail line within a 1981 transit study that evaluated options to realign the Northeast Corridor.
 The commuter line, referred within the study as East Side Rail Transit, would have operated commuter trains between Providence Union Station and Bristol via the East Side Tunnel.
 Proposed intermediate stations were East Providence, West Barrington, Barrington and Warren.
-In Providence, the East Side line would have met another commuter line that would have ran between Providence and Davisville along the Northeast Corridor.
+In Providence, the East Side line would have met another proposed commuter line operating between Providence and Davisville along the Northeast Corridor.
 The study also proposed other alternatives such as a shorter East Side light rail alignment.
-RIDOT would demolish the downtown Providence viaduct during the re-routing of the Northeast Corridor later in the 1980s; this permanently severed the East Side Tunnel from the Northeast Corridor and precluded the option for the future implementation of commuter rail or light rail.
+RIDOT demolished the downtown Providence viaduct during the re-routing of the Northeast Corridor later in the 1980s; this permanently severed the East Side Tunnel from the Northeast Corridor and precluded the option for the future implementation of commuter rail or light rail.

 The restoration of passenger rail on the Bristol Secondary was studied in 1994 as a part of a larger state rail corridor feasibility study.
 The purpose of the study was to determine the potential for the use of the existing or rail-banked railroad rights-of-way for public transportation facilities and services.
 Restoration of the Bristol Secondary for commuter rail service was evaluated to cost $72.72 million with a total annual operating cost of $13.92 million; it was estimated the line would attract 2,900-4,300 daily riders.
-The study acknowledged that rail restoration to Bristol would need to accommodate the existing rail-trail; the route would also need to utilize the East Junction Branch in Attleboro to access the line.
+The study acknowledged that rail restoration to Bristol would need to accommodate the existing rail-trail; the proposed routing included the East Junction Branch between Attleboro and East Providence.
 Another proposal indicated the construction of a new rail bridge across Mount Hope Bay to connect the Bristol Secondary to the Newport Secondary; light rail alternatives were also considered for the line.
-Ultimately, none of the rail service proposals from the 1994 study would ever be funded or approved.
+Ultimately, none of the rail service proposals from the 1994 study were funded or approved.

 Conversion to rail trail

 In 1992, most of the PW&B right-of-way opened as the East Bay Bike Path.
-Where the right-of-way was double tracked, the bike path occupies one of the main lines; the parallel main line and remaining trackage are occasionally visible running alongside the paved bikeway.
+In areas where the right-of-way was double tracked, the bike path occupies one of the main lines; the parallel main line and remaining trackage are occasionally visible running alongside the paved bikeway.
 The track passes the original station in Riverside, which is now used as a café.

-The Crook Point Bascule Bridge permanently remains in an open up-right position; the catenary structures on the bridge span remain one of the only remnants of the line’s former electrification.
+The Crook Point Bascule Bridge permanently remains in an open up-right position; the catenary structures on the bridge span remain one of the only remnants of the line's former electrification.
 The East Side Tunnel portals have since been sealed.
 Multiple proposals have since been made to repurpose the tunnel and bridge as part of a BRT or light-rail line.
 A more recent plan in 2021 involved converting the area around the bridge into a park; however, that plan has since been subsequently abandoned.